Cisco certifications: Expert-level Certifications

 As of July 2014, the CCIE Lab costs $1600 per attempt and ten Cisco locations offer it worldwide.
 Some of these locations do not offer all CCIE tracks.
 According to a Cisco survey, $9050 represents the average cost to prepare for CCIE certification as of April 2006, which gets spent mostly on practice equipment and study material.
 No formal prerequisites currently exist for the CCIE written exam, but Cisco recommends at least 3–5 years networking experience.
 CCIE exists as the first Cisco Certified qualification and no other Certifications have existed previously.
 The associate and professional Certifications recognized the fact that CCIE is overkill for many networking personnel.
 Cisco has chosen not to make lower level Certifications prerequisites for the CCIE certification.

 One may have the knowledge to hold multiple CCIE Certifications.
 Adam McCombs cited this qualification as "essentially a PhD in the internet" in Season 1 Episode 10 of Shark Tank.

 Upon successful completion of the lab exam, Cisco awards a CCIE number to a new CCIE.
 The first CCIE number allocated (in 1993) started at 1,024 and increased thereafter.
 As of August 2011, the highest CCIE number allocated reached just over 30,000.
 The first number they allocated to the first CCIE lab location, rather than to an individual, and featured as a plaque at the entrance to the lab.
 They awarded Number 1025 to Stuart Biggs, who created the first written exam and first lab exam.
 The first person to pass both CCIE written and lab exams, known as Terry Slattery, consulted at Cisco when the lab began development.
 Slattery held the first CCIE who did not work for Cisco.
 Each CCIE retains their number regardless of how many Certifications he or she receives.
 Every two years a CCIE has to take a written test to retain the certification.
 If not done, the certification becomes suspended.
 After one further year without passing, the certification becomes revoked.
 One can then only regain the certification by starting from scratch.
 Re-certification can occur up to 2 years before the expiration date.
 After certification/re-certification, a CCIE must wait 6 months before re-certifying.

 CCIE Lab Exams are administered only at special CCIE Lab Test Centers around the world.
 However, all the tracks for testing may not be available at a lab location.

 CCAr

-The Cisco Certified Architect (CCAr) certification assesses the experience and competency of network designers who can support the increasingly complex networks of global organizations and effectively translate business strategies into technical strategies.
+The Cisco Certified Architect (CCAr) certification program trains students to meet the responsibilities of the Cisco Certified Architect:

-The Cisco Certified Architect certification is administered as a board exam.
-Candidates propose and defend an architecture solution to a set of business requirements.
-Candidates are asked to modify their proposals "on the fly," based on additional requirements presented by the board.
-Prerequisites include a CCDE certification, approximately 10 years of industry experience, and acceptance into the program via an application process.

-Responsibilities of the Cisco Certified Architect: